Coveted track IDs, shimmering soul debuts, and new worlds of experimental sounds.

 Though Joy Orbison aka Peter O’Grady released a collaborative 12″ with Ben Vince on Hessle, and helmed the 4th instalment of Dekmantel’s Selectors compilation series in noteworthy fashion, his solo 81b EP on Hinge Finger was what thrilled this year.
 As a whole, the six-track collection is distinctly album-like in its cohesiveness and detail.
 (Trust he’s also included bare tunes in the mix too.)

-To wit, stripped back sci-fi opener ‘Seed’ pips and bops lead the way for a teased out electronic squeal as a “you’re falling” vocal repeats itself, until “you fall” and the (rhythmic) descent begins.
-‘Coyp’ a sort of atmospheric and forboding bubble, and synth scape ‘Tennov6teen’ crossing more ambient terrain.
-On the flip, the ‘Belly’ zips the pace up, before ‘Sin Palta’ – an unexpected dance floor affair with possibly the year’s best vocal sample – steals the show, rounded off with the twerky slow roll of title-track ’81b’. – GH
+To wit, stripped-back sci-fi opener ‘Seed’s bips and bops lead the way for a teased-out electronic squeal as its “you’re falling” vocal repeats itself until the (rhythmic) descent begins.
+‘Coyp’ ensues, with a sort of atmospheric and foreboding bubble, while synth scape ‘Tennov6teen’ crosses ambient terrain.
+On the flip, ‘Belly’ zips the pace-up, before ‘Sin Palta’ – an unexpected, dance floor affair with possibly the year’s best vocal sample – steals the show, rounded off with the twerky, slow-roll of title-track ’81b’. – GH

 10. Emma-Jean Thackray